 There shall be one referee for 7v7 games, and one center referee with two assistant referees for 9v9 and 11v11 games.
-Offsides will be called in 7v7 games by the center referee at the best of their ability.
+Offsides will be called in 7v7 games by the center referee to the best of their ability.
 All decisions by the center referee are final and binding.
 Coaches, managers and other team officials are not permitted on the field of play without the referee's permission.
 Any coach, manager or other team official violating this rule is subject to disciplinary action by the referee and/or the tournament director or his designee.

 Any player who is sent off shall not be allowed to participate in the next match of his/her team.
 At the discretion of the Tournament Committee any deliberate serious foul, or any violent or unruly conduct by a player, coach or team may also result in the ineligibility of said individual(s) or team for the next game or more, including the remainder of the tournament, without refund of registration fees.
 Any dismissed coach shall be disciplined by not being allowed to participate in the next match of the team he/she was coaching at the time of the dismissal.
 The Tournament Committee, if it deems appropriate, may impose additional sanctions, including denying that coach’s involvement with any/all teams that he/she is involved with, for as much as the remainder of the tournament.
 If the sanction of a coach leaves a team without a documented coach available, only another individual bearing a current coaching pass for the same club may request permission to coach the team during the disciplinary period.
-The tournament director or his designee reserves the right to disqualify any team, player, coach, manager or other team official from the tournament for gross misconduct by its players, coaches, managers, officials, and/or fans.
+The tournament director or her designee reserves the right to disqualify any team, player, coach, manager or other team official from the tournament for gross misconduct by its players, coaches, managers, officials, and/or fans.

 Statement Regarding Concussions